 classwide basis, depending on performance on the final exam.
 This is to ensure

 fairness across both sections of the course.

-You have to submit only your own Webwork, own homework, own clicking, etc. Although you are welcome to study together and discuss the homework with other students, the work you submit (electronically, on paper, or via clickers) must be your own.
+You must submit only your own work.
+Although you are welcome to study together and discuss the homework with other students, the work you submit (electronically or on paper) must be your own.
 UBC policies on cheating and plagiarism are extremely strict.
 If in doubt, enquire before submitting.

 Some homework questions will require use of Matlab/Octave to solve problems numerically.
 See below for instructions on obtaining Matlab/Octave and for TA help hours.

 Midterms and Quizzes